willbryant/kitchen_sync/INSTALL.md

 To compile Kitchen Sync, you will need:
 * a C++14 compiler
-* cmake
+* CMake
-* boost headers
+* Boost headers
-* openssl library headers (except on OS X where Apple's Common Crypto library is used instead)
+* OpenSSL library headers (except on macOS, where Apple's Common Crypto library is used instead)
-* postgresql client library headers; and/or
+* PostgreSQL client library headers; and/or
-* mysql (or mariadb) client library headers
+* MySQL (or MariaDB) client library headers

 Kitchen Sync needs at least one database client library to do something useful, but it will produce a separate binary for each different database, so you don't need to compile or deploy all the binaries on systems where you won't use them.